What is On the Table and why should I participate?

 What does a host need to do?
 What’s involved?

-It’s really pretty simple: You determine a location to meet on September 26, 2017 for a mealtime conversation to discuss the ways in which we can commit to making our communities stronger, safer and more dynamic – communities where opportunities grow, quality of life is enhanced and families thrive.
+It’s really pretty simple: You determine a location to meet for a mealtime conversation to discuss the ways in which we can commit to making our communities stronger, safer and more dynamic – communities where opportunities grow, quality of life is enhanced and families thrive.
 You can have your breakfast, lunch or dinner wherever you want and serve whatever you like – from a catered or home-cooked meal to a picnic, barbecue or soup-and-salad meal.

 How do I get started?